 - Spraying System: The developed sensor-based variable-rate air-assisted sprayer can analyse the presence, size, shape, and density of target trees/plants, providing a unique and precision spraying operation applying only the necessary amount of pesticide when needed, leading to more efficient spraying while reducing the demand of human operators.

-The project is split into a UK- and a Jiangsu-based project, which together encompass a number of key aspects:
+The project was split into a UK- and a Jiangsu-based sub-projects which together encompass a number of key aspects:

 - Identification of real-world requirements, use cases and the overall system architecture require to address the project topics